Travel the world. Make money. Change lives.

 Customized International Education Programs are designed to suit the schedules, interests and needs of educators coming from diverse teaching contexts around the world.
-These programs provide the opportunity for international educators grow professionally through learning about a wide range of education-related topics through a Canadian point of view.
+These programs provide the opportunity for international educators to grow professionally through learning about a wide range of education-related topics from a Canadian point of view.

 The PSC in TEFL is a non-credit professional development certificate traditionally offered as a three-week immersive summer session on campus at the University of Victoria, complemented by nine weeks of facilitated online learning when international teachers return to their own country.

 UVic's international community is reaching beyond new borders as host to educators in the Panama Bilingüe program, a visionary professional development initiative launched by the Panamanian Ministry of Education.Read Story

 Stephen Frampton, who has taught in Mexico, Myanmar and Morocco, discusses his experiences teaching English as a foreign language.Read Story

 Are you an international student living in Victoria and looking for a way to use your English skills to teach abroad?
 We have a fantastic professional development opportunity for you this summer!Read Story

 As someone who promotes English teaching-training programs at a university for a career, I'm constantly being asked by potential students, institutions, and even experienced teachers what all these acronyms stand for and what's the difference between them.
 I get questions like "Should I take a TEFL class or a TESL class?" or "What's the difference between ESL and ELL?" all the time, so I wanted to write a quick blog entry to address the confusion.Read Story